Open-EO/openeo-udf-python-to-r/README.md

 - `dimension` (string, defaults to `None` - The dimension to work on if applicable, doesn't apply for `apply`)
 - `context` (Any, defaults to `None` - The data that has been passed in the `context` parameter)

+Additionally, if your back-end keeps track of it, you can pass `spatial_dims` and `temporal_dims` to `execute_udf` where each is a list of dimension names (as strings) for the corresponding dimension types spatial (x,y,z) and temporal.

 ### Without Parallelization *or* With Parallelization through Dask

 If your back-end parallelizes already, you can directly run the following code: